Distributed propulsion

-In aeronautics, Distributed propulsion is an arrangement in which the propulsive and related air flows are distributed over the aerodynamic surfaces of an aircraft.
-The purpose is to improve the craft's aerodynamic, propulsive and/or structural efficiency over an equivalent conventional design.
+In aeronautics, distributed propulsion is an arrangement in which the propulsive units and related air flows are distributed over the aerodynamic surfaces of an aircraft.
+The purpose is to improve the aircraft aerodynamic, propulsive or structural efficiency over an equivalent conventional design.

-Anticipated benefits include improved fuel efficiency, emissions, noise, landing field length and handling.
+Distributed propulsion can provide benefits regarding aerodynamic characteristics, efficiency, noise, takeoff and landing distance, redundancy, control, structures and aeroelasticity.

-Distributed propulsion may be accomplished by spanwise distribution of partially or fully embedded multiple small engines or fans along the wing.
-Alternatively, it may involve ducting exhaust gases along the wing's entire trailing edge.
+Distributed propulsion may be accomplished by spanwise distribution of partially or fully embedded multiple small propulsors, such as fans, propellers and electric motors, along the wing.
+Alternatively, it may involve ducting exhaust gases along the wing trailing edge.

-Design principles
+Definition and design principles

 Definition

-Distributed propulsion on an aircraft is typically characterised not only by the distributed nature of the propulsive thrust but also by utilisation of the effect this has on the aircraft aerodynamics.
-The propulsive air flows are distributed over the aerodynamic surfaces of the craft, typically spanwise over a fixed wing.
+Within the context of an air transportation system, distributed propulsion (DP) can be described as a propulsion system where the vehicle thrust is produced from an array of propulsors located across the aircraft.
+The distributed thrust capabilities of a DP system should produce an improvement of the system-level efficiency, capabilities, or performance of the air vehicle, otherwise, any aircraft with more than one propulsor could be classified as DP.
+Hence, distributed propulsion on an aircraft is typically characterised not only by the distributed nature of the thrust but also by the effect this has on the aircraft aerodynamics.
+The propulsive air flows are distributed over the aerodynamic surfaces of the aircraft, typically spanwise over a fixed wing.
 These flows may interact with other air flowing over the wing and substantially affect the aerodynamics.
-However there is no accepted formal definition.

-Three broad classes of distributed propulsion system have been identified:
+Several broad classes of distributed propulsion system have been identified: